The Revolution (band): Expansion (1985–1986)

 For the Hit n Run – Parade Tour, the augmented Revolution with its several new members began to perform the jazzy arrangements from the album, including the horn sections.

 Unreleased Revolution album

-Dream Factory was an unreleased double LP project recorded by Prince and The Revolution in 1986.
+Dream Factory is an unreleased double LP project recorded by Prince and The Revolution in 1986.
 The album morphed into Sign o' the Times following the dissolution of The Revolution.
-"It's Gonna Be a Beautiful Night" was the only track with the full Revolution band kept for inclusion as the album developed.
+"It's Gonna Be a Beautiful Night" is the only track with the full Revolution band kept for inclusion as the album developed.
 The basis for the track was recorded live on August 25, 1986, in Paris during a show on the Parade Tour.
-Jill Jones recording her lead vocal on November 26, 1986, and Sheila E. was on tour with Lionel Richie and recorded her "Transmississippirap" over the phone on the night of November 26/27, 1986.
+Jill Jones recorded her lead vocal on November 26, 1986, and Sheila E. was on tour with Lionel Richie and recorded her "Transmississippirap" over the phone on the night of November 26/27, 1986.
 Overdubs and mix were done between November 22 and 30, 1986 at Sunset Sound in Hollywood, California.